polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 ## Future Directions and Related Material

 It is possible we would like to add a system parameter for the rate of change of the voting/delegation system.
 This could prevent wild swings in the voter preferences function and motivate/shield delegates by solidifying their positions over some amount of time.
-However, it's unclear that this would be necessary or even valuable.
+However, it's unclear that this would be valuable or even desirable.